Alert Rules

 Name: Slow Response Alert

-Type: latency
+Type: latency_threshold

 Threshold: 2000 # milliseconds